Lucy Lawless orders you to "strip" in Spartacus.

 Yet some thought has obviously gone into the show: its clunky, stilted dialog seems laughable at first—until you realize that the writers are trying to approximate the sound of spoken Latin.
 (For example, since the equivalents of common English terms like “thanks” and “sorry” would have sounded more formal in Latin, the characters here say “gratitude” and “apologies”.)
 Next to the frequent beheadings, this is a small thing, but as a show like Deadwood proved, there can be universes in small things.

 The universe of Spartacus is a coarse place, but it comes by its coarseness honestly, with no apologies or (gods help us) irony.
-For that, it deserves its fair share of gratias
+For that, it deserves its fair share of gratias.

 © 2011 Nicholas Nicastro